fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/v0.0.2/New-AzureRmServiceBusSubscription.md

 # New-AzureRmServiceBusSubscription

 ## SYNOPSIS
-Create a new subscription to the specified ServiceBus topic.
+Creates a subscription to the specified Service Bus topic.

 ## SYNTAX